 Although the Tax Cuts and Jobs Act (TCJA) removed the personal exemption from tax year 2018 onwards, it retained the Dependent Care Credit and doubled the Child Tax Credit.
 "It used to be you basically got to reduce your income by about $4,000 for you, your spouse, for each dependent that you had," reports Betterment Head of Tax Eric Bronnenkant.
 "They've effectively eliminated that, but as kind of a replacement, the Child Tax Credit has been increased from $1,000 to $2,000."

 - Relationship – Parents take preference over non-parents in the case of competing claims.

 - Residence – The parent with whom the children live the longest during the tax year may claim them as dependents.
 Generally, in a divorce, this will be the custodial parent.
 For separation or cases of joint and equal custody, it may be necessary to move to the next tiebreaker.

-For unmarried parents, the parents are allowed to decide who claims the exemption as long as the parents and children lived in the same household all year and both parents qualify.
+For unmarried parents, the parents are allowed to decide who claims the credits as long as the parents and children lived in the same household all year and both parents qualify.